 The University has jurisdiction for behavior off campus.
-So even if it happens off campus, it may still be a violation of the Student Code of Conduct, which will be handled by the Office of Student Judicial Services.
+So even if it happens off campus, it may still be a violation of the Student Code of Conduct, which will be handled by Judicial Services.

 Can't I just lie about the situation and get away with it?